Meet the Psychologist

 Approach

-Treatment is collaborative, structured, and transparent, with clear goals established early and progress reviewed regularly.
-Therapy is paced to support meaningful and sustainable change.
+Care is collaborative, goal-oriented, and transparent.
+Clear treatment goals are established early, with progress reviewed regularly to ensure therapy remains focused and effective.
 Weekly sessions are often recommended initially to support consistency and momentum, with frequency adjusted over time based on individual needs.

 Areas of Specialization

-Dr. Harris works with teens, adults, and couples navigating complex or overlapping concerns, including:
+Dr. Harris works with teens, adults, and couples in Dallas navigating complex or overlapping concerns, including:

-Anxiety disorders (generalized anxiety, panic disorder, social anxiety, agoraphobia, health anxiety, and phobias)
+Anxiety disorders, including generalized anxiety, panic disorder, social anxiety, agoraphobia, health anxiety, and phobias

 Obsessive-Compulsive Disorder (OCD) and intrusive thoughts